wyndchyme/mc3ds-modern/README.md

 _A: Ensure that your internet connection is working correctly.
 If it is, then this is likely an issue on the UniStore's end.
 File an issue on the [UniStore's GitHub repository.](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues)_

+**Q: I have a contribution for Modernization MegaPack!
+Where can I put it?**

+_A: Contributions are welcome!
+Fork the repository, make your changes, and then file a pull request._

 **Q: I have a suggestion for Modernization MegaPack!
 Where can I put it?**

 _A: File an issue [here.](https://github.com/wyndchyme/mc3ds-modern/issues)_